Natural justice denied to 'Haritha' leaders: Fathima Thahiliya | Politics

 A day after the Indian Union Muslim League decided to freeze the state committee of 'Haritha', the women's wing of the Muslim Students Federation (MSF), a top leader of the outfit on Wednesday came out against the party decision, saying they did not get ''natural justice''.

+Though stuck firmly to the Haritha's recent complaint with the state Women's Commission against some of its male members, which did not go well with the IUML, the leader reiterated their loyalty and confidence in the party leadership.

-Fathima Thahiliya, the national vice president of the MSF, told reporters here that the 'Haritha' activists had petitioned the State Women's Commission regarding the alleged derogatory remarks made against women members by some of the male leaders, as the party leadership did not take any action against them.
+Fathima Thahiliya, the national vice president of the MSF, told reporters here that the 'Haritha' activists had petitioned the Commission regarding the alleged derogatory remarks made by the male leaders, as the party leadership did not take any action against them.

+It was out of the humiliation and mental trauma caused by the remarks during a meeting that forced the state committee leaders of 'Haritha' move against the male office-bearers of the MSF, she said.

-She also said the women leaders including her were facing severe character assassination on the social media platforms for speaking up against the alleged vulgar remarks.
+She also alleged that the women leaders including her were facing severe character assassination on the social media platforms for speaking up against the 'vulgar' remarks.

-It was the state office bearers of the Haritha who had approached the Women's Commission with the complaint.

-''They spoke about the issue only in the designated party platforms and before the women's panel.
-That much they have trust in their organisation,'' she said justifying the act which did not got well with the IUML leadership.
+“None of us had ever spoken about the incident in public or to the media till date.
+We had resorted to the proper channel and had petitioned about the incident to the MSF leadership as well as IUML.
+We are not above the party but have reacted when damage has been done to our prestige and identity.
+We are proud members of our party and are confident that the flag we hold was not a wrong choice,” Fathima said.

+Rejecting the charge that the petition to the women's commission was the violation of party discipline, Fathima said she doesn't subscribe to the view that the activities of Haritha were frozen in response to their approaching the panel.

 It was not because they did not have faith in the party that they went before the panel, the leader explained.